emmajanedrews/base-template/_drafts/have-you-considered-purchasing-a-vacation-rental.md

 {% include youtube.html %}

-How can the Orlando Property Group turn your vacation rental goals into a reality?
-Allow me to explain.
+<center>How can the Orlando Property Group turn your vacation rental goals into a reality?
+Allow me to explain.</center>

 One of the great things about the Orlando Property Group is that we can help you with your vacation property purchases.